Accessibility Standards for Customer Service Policy

 The information and communications standards do not apply for information that we do not control directly or indirectly through a contractual relationship.
 Where it is not feasible to convert the information, the organization will do their best to accommodate the request to the best of our ability.

-If the animal is legally excluded from the premises, Community Living Mississauga will make reasonable efforts to arrange alternative ways for the individual to obtain, use or benefit from its’ services.
+If the animal is legally excluded from the premises, Community Living Mississauga will make reasonable efforts to arrange alternative ways for the person to obtain, use or benefit from its’ services.

-The individual with a disability is responsible for the care and control of the service animal at all times.
+The person with a disability is responsible for the care and control of the service animal at all times.

 Support Persons and Admission Fees